 Most of the names of places we crossed on the way have strange names to Tigrigna.
 We share many common things from landscape to agricultural products, from weather conditions to clear sky, etc.

-At Zagir, we reached Enda Aboy Mehari, parents of a friend of mine I know on Facebook, but felt so close to.
+At Zagir, we reached Enda Aboy Mehari, parents of a friend of mine I know on Facebook, but we feel so close like a family.
 The way they welcomed us was amazing.
 I have no words for their hospitality.
 Their traditional house reminded me of my parents’ house back home.
 They provided us with cultural foods and drinks.
+We ate porridge with yogurt, roasted maize, drank coffee and tea.
 We felt completely home and family.
 I loved them.
-I know I expected such a humble family, because I know what type of person my friend is.
+I know I expected such a humble family because I know what type of person my friend is.
 She is really human.
 And they were the type of people who exceeded my expectations.

 I know very few days are not enough to prove something right or wrong.
-But I wanted to pinpoint my observations, so that people can get informed and further digout by themselves about Eritrea and Eritreans whom I came across in those few days.
+But I wanted to pinpoint my observations, as a Tigrian, so that people can get informed and further dig out by themselves about Eritrea and Eritreans whom I came across in those few days.

 Most of the people I talk to don’t complain much about the regime as we do.
 In fact, they feel the opposite.
 They are proud of their president and happy about the ‘changes’, including those in the military service.

-Isayas is much hated by Ethiopians (especially Tigreans) than by his own people.
+Isayas seems much more hated by Ethiopians (especially Tigrians) than by his own people.
 I don’t know why.
 I personally used to hate him, because I thought he killed Eritrea and the Eritreans.
 But that’s wrong, I can’t be a more perfect witness to their lives than they do themselves.

-Although almost all of the landmarks, infrastructures, industries, etc I saw are finger prints of Italian colonial system, many still believe that sovereignty accounts for each other would be physical development, and it was achieved by the current government.
+Eritrea has not changed much since its independence from Ethiopia.
+Almost all of the landmarks, infrastructures, industries, etc I saw are fingerprints of the Italian colonial system.
+Many Eritreans however, still believe that sovereignty accounts for each other would be physical development, and it was achieved by the current government.

-Asmara is clean and neat with beautiful international standard design.
-The rural villages are also very clean, organized and in place.
-Streets are wide, labelled, and trees planted along sides.
-There are no banners, commercials etc in the cities and towns messing with pedestrians.
+Asmara is clean and neat with a beautiful international standard design.
+The rural villages are also very clean, organized, and in place.
+Streets are wide, labeled, and trees are planted along the sides.
+There are no banners, commercials, etc in the cities and towns messing with pedestrians.
 Everything is in place.

-If you happen to be in the district of 22, Addis Ababa or other parts of Ethiopian cities, music is played out loud in the streets, and you can’t differentiate between a bar and a boutique.
+If you happen to be in the Kebelles’ of 16, Mekelle or 22 of Addis Ababa, or other parts of Tigrai or Ethiopian cities, music is played out loud in the streets, and you can’t differentiate between a bar and a boutique.
 Whereas in Asmara, you don’t hear any noise disturbing outside of the bar or shop.

 Unlike Ethiopia, where the streets are full of beggars and shoe shiners, no one will bother you in Asmara.
 When you like to have your shoes clean, you can go to where they are.
-In Mekelle a thousand shoeshiners will ask you at a half-an-hour sit.
-Sometimes, they will push your patience by asking to shine an already shining shoe.
+In Mekelle, a new passerby shoeshiner will ask you every other minute.
+Sometimes, they will push your patience by asking you to do an already shining shoe.

-Although drivers are extremely impatient, they respect zebra and other basic traffic rules.
-There are few vehicles in the capital relative to Ethiopia’s major cities.
+On the road, although drivers are extremely impatient, they respect zebra and other basic traffic rules.
+There are few vehicles in the capital relative to Tigrai’s major cities.

-Another astonishing thing is, Eritreans respect the law.
+Another amazing thing is, Eritreans respect the law.
 They may not feel comfortable with some laws imposed on them, but they will still respect them.
 Don’t do’s are just don’t do’s.
-In Ethiopia, as long as the police are not nearby, many people proudly break the rule.
+They don’t even question or argue.
+In Tigrai, as long as the police are not seeing, many people courageously break the rule.

 The bad things:

-It’s hard to find non-smokers.
-Unlike Mekelle, where smoking is forbidden in public areas, it’s normal to smoke in Eritrea.
+Smoking: It’s very hard and a very rare phenomenon to find a non-smoker.
+Unlike Mekelle, where smoking is forbidden in public areas, it’s normal to smoke in Eritrea, even at workplaces where there are customers, or at home where there are kinds.
 It’s common to see teenagers smoking in cafes, restaurants, hotels, etc. While you may stare at them strangely, they will not give a shit.

-Bonus: it’s hard to find a SIM card.
-And when you do, you can only find one type of rechargeable card.
-110 NKF.
-There are no alternatives like the 5, 10, 15, 25, 50, 100, etc birr cards in our case.
+No SIM Card: It’s hard to find a SIM card for the Eritreans themselves.
+As a traveler, you can’t think of having one.
+It’s not allowed.
+If you know someone who is highly privileged to own dau-SIM and they gave you one, you can only find one type of rechargeable card, 110 NKF.
+There are no options like the 5, 10, 15, 25, 50, 100, etc birr cards in our case.
+No other option to recharge your balance.

-Although we still wanted to do more travels in Eritrea, we were afraid of moving to more places due to economic and time constraints and the still fresh hostility that had happened less than a decade years ago.
-During the days we spent in Eritrea, their president was in Ethiopia, making visits in Hawassa.
-Helen Meles was also in Mekelle, Bahirdar and Gondar doing friendship music concerts.
+Although I still wanted to do more travels in Eritrea, I was afraid of moving to more remote places due to economic and time constraints and the still fresh hostility that had happened less than a decade years ago.
+During the days I spent in Eritrea, their president was in Ethiopia, making visits in Hawassa.
+Helen Meles, one of Eritrea’s prominent female artists, was also in Mekelle, Bahirdar, and Gondar doing friendship music concerts.

 We drove back to Mekelle, Tigrai, enjoying the white clouds on the blue sky and the beautiful landscapes extending from Eritrean highlands to Eastern Tigrai.